Julian-Fletcher/BallBounce/README.md

 This is a physics simulation of bouncing balls as a way for me to practice JavaScript.
 Simulation parameters can be customized by the user, and custom elements can be added as well.

 ## View
-Navigate to https://julian-fletcher.github.io/ball to run.
+I plan to host the completed project on my personal website, you can find the repository here, or navigate to https://julian-fletcher.github.io